Imagine you’re in the middle of a heat wave.

 The Purpose: This email allows you to get to know your subscribers better by asking them about their own interests and opinions.

 Ask them to fill out a brief online survey or questionnaire to find out which topics they’re most interested in reading about.
-Or encourage them to provide their birthday so you can send them a special gift each year.
+Or encourage them to provide their birthday so you can send them an automated birthday email with a special gift each year.

 The Result: By learning more about what your subscribers are interested in, you have more information to create targeted mailings designed to reach the right person with the right offer.

 The more you know about your subscribers, the easier it is for you to connect with them and drive action.

 You’re ready to create a Welcome Series campaign for your business.

 Use these tips as a guide while you work on your email marketing campaigns, then customize your future emails to match the tone and personality of your business.

 Whatever you choose to include, make sure to include “evergreen content,” meaning content that will not need updating or revamping for a very long time.

 Don’t include links or elements that change often.
 There’s nothing worse than sending out a special offer that’s already expired!

 Keep timelessness in mind when setting up your email series and you won’t have to worry about going back and making updates.

 Looking for more help with your automated Welcome Series?